kaanakgundogdu/GoogleTest-Tutorial/README.md

   return RUN_ALL_TESTS();
 }
 ```
-- ### If you are using any editors like Visual Studio or QT you can compile and see the test results, but for this example I use commands:
+- ### In the bottom there is a example for code editor build results.
+If you are using any editors like Visual Studio or QT you can compile and see the test results, but for this example I use commands:
 ```
 cmake -S . -B build
 ```